mdtolhabinashraf/trolog/README.md

-# troLogger
+# trolog

-troLogger is a structured logger with configurable options in Go.
+TroLog is a structured logger with configurable options in Go.

 ## Features